rickballard/CoCivium/resolution/Resolution_Rituals.md

 <!-- status: stub; target: 150+ words -->
 # Resolution Rituals

-CoCivium honors rituals—not as superstition, but as structured memory events that guide re-attunement.
+CoCivium™ honors rituals—not as superstition, but as structured memory events that guide re-attunement.

 - **Mirrorwalk**: Each party repeats the other's view until confirmed.